invoke-ai/InvokeAI/docs/help/gettingStartedWithAI.md

 ### Low-Rank Adaptations / LoRAs

-Low-Rank Adaptations (LoRAs) ****are like a smaller, more focused version of model, intended to focus on training a better understanding of how a specific character, style, or concept looks.
+Low-Rank Adaptations (LoRAs) are like a smaller, more focused version of models, intended to focus on training a better understanding of how a specific character, style, or concept looks.

-### Embeddings
+### Textual Inversion Embeddings

-Embeddings, like LoRAs, assist with more easily prompting for certain characters, styles, or concepts.
-However, embeddings are trained to more update the relationship between a specific word (known as the “trigger”) and the intended output.
-Embeddings may sometimes also be referred to as Textual Inversions (TIs).
+Textual Inversion Embeddings, like LoRAs, assist with more easily prompting for certain characters, styles, or concepts.
+However, embeddings are trained to update the relationship between a specific word (known as the “trigger”) and the intended output.

 ### ControlNet

-ControlNet is a neural network model that can be used to control output from models.
-This can take many forms, such as controlling poses of people in generated images or providing edges to based image generation on.
-The impact of the ControlNet can also be adjusted to increase or decrease the similarity of the generated image to the ControlNet.
+ControlNets are neural network models that are able to extract key features from an existing image and use these features to guide the output of the image generation model.

 ### VAE

-Variational auto-encoder (VAE) is a generative AI algorithm that helps to generate finer details such as better faces, hands, colors etc.
+Variational auto-encoder (VAE) is a encode/decode model that translates the "latents" image produced during the image generation procees to the large pixel images that we see.